Daniel David Palmer: Death

 The relationship with his son, B. J. Palmer, was tenuous and often bitter, especially after the sale of his school.
 Their subsequent disagreements regarding the direction of the emerging field of chiropractic were evident in D. D. Palmer's writings.
 B. J. Palmer resented his father for the way he treated his family, stating that his father beat three of his children with straps and was so much involved in chiropractic that "he hardly knew he had any children".
 Even the circumstances surrounding his death were postulated to be attributable to B. J.

 Court records reflect that during a parade in Davenport in August 1913, D. D. was marching on foot when he was struck from behind by a car driven by B. J. He died in Los Angeles, California, on October 20, 1913.
 The official cause of death was typhoid fever, though some believe it was the consequence of his injuries.
-The courts exonerated B. J. of any responsibility for his father's death.

 Chiropractic historian Joseph C. Keating, Jr. has described the attempted patricide of D. D. Palmer as a "myth" and "absurd on its face" and cites an eyewitness who recalled that D. D. was not struck by B. J.'s car but rather had stumbled.
 He also says that "Joy Loban, DC, executor of D. D.'s estate, voluntarily withdrew a civil suit claiming damages against B. J. Palmer, and that several grand juries repeatedly refused to bring criminal charges against the son."